goodloop/autoware_auto_mirror/docs/tutorials/perception-stack.md

 # Running the Autoware.Auto 3D perception stack

-First, ensure that ADE is running.
-Open a terminal and type: `$ ade start`.
+First, ensure that ADE is running and that everything is up to date.
+Open a terminal and type: `$ ade start --update`.

 The Autoware.Auto 3D perception stack consists of a set of nodes necessary to compute and publish object bounding boxes.
 The minimal stack for doing so is: